Skip to Content

 I remember the first time my mom brought home almond milk.
 She’s also allergic to dairy.
 She was very excited to have found a non-dairy milk with half the calories of soy.
 I tried it and hated it.
 It tasted horrible.

 If you’ve had store bought almond milk, don’t be turned off.
-Homemade is very, very simple.
-And, tastes SO much better.
+Homemade is very, very simple to make — and tastes SO much better.

 3 Ingredient Almond Milk